x11x00x00x/pgr2modded/README.md

 - Added BMW Z8.
 - Added F1 Car.
 - Changed all new cars in car packs to leaderboard zero to reduxe the chance of pollution on the leaderboards.
+- Enhanced physics tuning for all new cars to ensure a balanced experience.

 ## Installation Instructions
 Follow these steps to install PGR2Modded: